Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-magic-items-1.md

 *Caster Level:* 21st; *Prerequisites:* Craft Magic Arms and Armor, Craft Epic Magic Arms and Armor, *word of chaos; Market Price: +*8 bonus.

+### Axiomatic Power
-**Axiomatic Power:** This weapon is lawful-aligned and thus bypasses the corresponding damager reduction.
+This weapon is lawful-aligned and thus bypasses the corresponding damager reduction.
 When a weapon of axiomatic power strikes a chaotic target, this power erupts forth and deals +3d6 points of bonus lawful damage to the target, and the target gains one negative